aidanmatchette/netflix-clone/README.md

 ## Description

 I used this app to hone my skills within ReactJS.
-I was able to get more practice and better understandings of React hooks such as (***useContext***, ***useEffect***, and custom hooks).While developing this app, I was able to get my hands on technologies that I had never previously used.
+I was able to get more practice and better understandings of React hooks such as (***useContext***, ***useEffect***, and ***custom hooks***).While developing this app, I was able to get my hands on technologies that I had never previously used.
 These include:
 - Firebase (Firestore)
 - Styled Components
 - Compound Components
 - Jest

-### Dependencies
+### Technologies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* This app was developed on MacOSX
+- ReactJS
+> - React Router DOM
+- Styled Components
+- Firebase
+- Jest
+- Fuse

 ### Viewing